PROSPricing/jdk8patch-halfupround/README.md

 has a number of drawbacks:

 1. Potential issues with the Oracle JDK/JVM license and/or terms of use
-1. Requires a high degree of technical skill
+1. Requires a moderate degree of technical skill outside the normal workflow for many sysadmins
-1. Applies to _all programs_ that use that JVM (share that copy of `rt.jar`)
+1. It's non-selective; it unconditionally applies to _all programs_ that use that JVM (share that copy of `rt.jar`)
-1. Changes will be lost when upgrading to a new version of the JVM that may also be buggy (8, 8u5, and 8u11 are all affected)
+1. Changes will be lost when upgrading to a new version of the JVM that may also be buggy (the original 8.0, update 5, and update 11 are all affected)
+1. Not easily shipped with a product or application that doesn't already bundle its own JRE

 Instead, this patch applies changes to `java.text.DigitList` _in memory_ and only for those programs or environments that are explicitly configured to use it.
 That configuration will stay